-Ueno Yama Japanese maple is an upright maple similar to Katsura with its brilliant orange foliage in the spring.
+Ueno Yama Japanese Maple is an upright maple similar to Katsura with its brilliant orange foliage in the spring.
 The red tinged leaves emerge earlier than most other maples.
-The leaves then change to green for the summer, ending with a spectacular flourish of yellow, orange and red in the fall.
+The leaves of Ueno Yama Japanese Maple change to green for the summer, ending with a spectacular flourish of yellow, orange and red in the fall.

 - Scientific Name: Acer palmatum ‘Ueno Yama’